Parents & Students

 We ask that parents encourage their children to engage in all activities, reinforcing the excitement of trying new experiences and the benefits of learning new skills.
-When our youth are at camp during the summer, we ask parents to communicate often with them and come participate in Family Day activities.
+When our youth are at camp during the summer, we ask parents to communicate often with them through mail.

 During the school year, parents should encourage their children to achieve the objectives outlined in the Leadership Development Plan they created at the end of camp.
 Parents are responsible for bringing their children — or arranging transportation — to C5 events scheduled throughout the year and we ask them to stay in touch and communicate with the program director if any issues arise.

 12. How much does the C5 program cost?

 There is no charge to any participant.
 The C5 Youth Foundation is supported by a national board of trustees, regional boards of directors, and generous organizations and individuals from your community — including the Coca-Cola system and its’ employees, friends and business partners — who all share our commitment to inspiring young leaders.